Hardboard Siding & Pressboard Siding

 Pressboard Siding

-Pressboard siding, also called synthetic wood siding, or hardboard (not to be confused with HardiePlank®) siding, is mainly comprised of wood fibers, flakes or chips that are held together by glues and resins.
-This type of siding was extremely popular from the 1980's to mid 1990's as a low cost alternative to other existing house sidings.
+Pressboard siding, also called synthetic wood siding or hardboard siding, is primarily composed of wood fibers, flakes, or chips held together by adhesives and resins.
+This type of siding was extremely popular from the 1980's to the mid-1990's as a low-cost alternative to other house siding.

-In 1994, pressboard siding gained national attention when a class action law suit settlement against some of its largest manufacturers dictated that anyone who owned property constructed with their hardboard siding between January 1, 1980 and January 15, 1998 (dates vary by manufacturer) could be reimbursed for damages caused from the siding (if any).
+In 1994, pressboard siding gained national attention when a class action lawsuit settlement against some of its largest manufacturers dictated that anyone who owned property constructed with their hardboard siding between January 1, 1980, and January 15, 1998 (dates vary by manufacturer) could be reimbursed for damages caused by the siding (if any).
 Following the class action suit, almost all manufacturers ceased production of their hardboard siding products.

 Potential Issues With Pressboard Siding